 After 1974, a law decreed that all new houses had to be painted white, memorializing the picturesque towns.

 Today, however, other light pastel colors are allowed, such as shades of beige and pink, seen above.

 The locals like to say that there are more churches than houses on the island, and that's because churches receive free electricity which surrounding dwellings can take advantage of.

 There are many hotels, and restaurants in the village of Oia.
 Even in the off-season, however, they will easily run you a few hundred dollars are night.
-Best to line your pockets before you come a-sailing to this island.

 Fun fact about windmills in the Cyclades.
 Many of them have been renovated as guest houses on the inside, so you can usually stay in one, if you so desire.

 A midday snack break featuring (more) grilled octopus, and tiropita, layers of fine phyllo pastry wrapped around decadent cheese, fried, drizzled with honey, sprinkled with sesame and sunflower seeds.
 'Nuff said.